-The Employer/Plan Sponsor listed above is acting as Plan Administrator.
+The Employer listed above is acting as Plan Administrator.
 The Plan Administrator may designate other persons to carry on the day-to-day operations of the Plan.
-If you have any questions about the Plan or your benefits under the Plan, you should contact the CBIZ ESC.
+If you have any questions about the Plan or your benefits under the Plan, you should contact the Plan Administrator or other Plan representative.

-Trustee(s):
+Trustee:

 All amounts contributed to the Plan are held by the Plan Trustee in a qualified Trust.
 The Trustee is responsible for the safekeeping of the trust funds and must fulfill all Trustee duties in a prudent manner and in the best interest of you and your beneficiaries.
-The Employer has designated a separate Trustee to hold the assets under the Plan.
-If you would like more information regarding the separate Trustee, contact the Plan Administrator.
+The trust established on behalf of the Plan will be the funding medium used for the accumulation of assets from which Plan benefits will be distributed.